miguilimzero/filament-auto-panel/README.md

 #### Soft Deletes

 The package will detect if the table has soft deletes or not by checking if it has the `SoftDeletes` trait, by checking if `bootSoftDeletes` method exists, in the Model.
+If soft deletes is detected, the will appended the `TrashedFilter` to the filters.

 #### Primary Key

 Filament Auto will try to detect the primary key by using the `getKeyName()` from the resource or relation manager Model.
 The primary key will be searchable by default.
 It will also be copyable in table and infolist.

-#### Default Filters

-By default, the `Auto Resource` and `Auto Relation Manager` will append the `TrashedFilter` to the filters if it has soft deletes.

 #### Default Actions